 The State of Florida now issues commemorative birth and marriage certificates, signed by the Governor and State Registrar of Vital Statistics.

 The certificates contain calligraphy style printing, gold embossed state seals, and are suitable for framing and preserving as family heirlooms.
 The commemorative certificates are mailed encased in cardboard shields to ensure protection.
 Several different styles are available.
-Please visit the Florida Office of Vital Statistics for more information.
+Please visit the Florida Bureau of Vital Statistics for more information.

 Certificate of Birth Resulting in Stillbirth